Nestor-Ch/utilityR/README.md

 After this is done, we move on to the `recode.relevancy` framework.

 #### recode.relevancy framework
 The `recode.relevancy` framework is created for cases where the `ref.name` you are recoding is a `select_multiple` that direct the respondent to other questions depending on their answers.
-For example `ref.name` is a `select_multiple` asking the respondent to tell us what types of humanitarian aid they have recieved.
+For example `ref.name` is a `select_multiple` asking the respondent to tell us what types of humanitarian aid they have received.
 After they reply, they are directed to a set of questions asking about the quality of said aid.
 If we are recoding the `ref.name` it inevitably influences these relevant questions, so we have to recode them as well.
 This is where the `recode.relevancy` framework comes in.

 The first step in this framework is filling up the vector of `select_multiple_list_relevancies`.
 It stores the names of `select_multiple` variables that open up other relevant questions.
-The script then calls the `find.relevances` function that searches for the binary columns of the select multiple that open up each subquestion within the relevancy.
+The script then calls the `find.relevances` function that searches for the binary columns of the select multiple that open up each sub-question within the relevancy.
 This function creates `relevancy_dictionary` - a table of relationships between the variables in the following form.

 | name | relevancy|
 |------|----------|